danrusei/ping_util/README.md

 ## For convenience I created the executables

-The archive contain TAR archives per platform:
+Includes TAR archives per platform:

 * an executable (like tcp_ping-linux-386)
 * index.html - Should be in the same folder with the executable, otherwise the program will crash !